-Searching for that perfect holiday cookie to eat yourself, serve to family and friends, or to send away as a gift?
-German gingerbread cookies are definitely a great option.
+Searching for that perfect holiday cookie?
+German gingerbread cookies are definitely a top contender!

 With so many different German cookies and types of gingerbread, there’s no shortage of amazing and authentic German gingerbread recipes!